Mariana Renata: Career

-Dantec then reunited with co-star Nicholas Saputra, eight years after Janji Joni, in a South Korean-Indonesian joint production film Someone’s Wife in the Boat of Someone’s Husband; a part of Jeonju International Film Festival's Jeonju Digital Project.
-The film was screening at the 2013 Locarno Film Festival, as well.
+Mariana Renata then reunited with co-star Nicholas Saputra, eight years after Janji Joni, in a South Korean-Indonesian joint production film Someone’s Wife in the Boat of Someone’s Husband; a part of Jeonju International Film Festival's Jeonju Digital Project.
+The film was screened at the 2013 Locarno Film Festival, as well.

-In January 2014, Dantec became the guest judge in Asia's Next Top Model Season 2 where she was also introduced as the face of TRESemmé for South-east Asia region.
-The following year, Dantec for the third time acted opposite Nicholas Saputra in LINE's web series Nic And Mar.
+In January 2014, Mariana Renata became the guest judge in Asia's Next Top Model Season 2 where she was also introduced as the face of TRESemmé for South-east Asia region.
+The following year, Mariana Renata for the third time acted opposite Nicholas Saputra in LINE's web series Nic And Mar.
 A story about rekindled lovers, it was released in March 2015 and aired weekly on Thursday and Friday through Line Story official account.

-In 2016, Dantec participated in the International Labour Organization's campaign in promoting voluntary counselling and HIV testing for workers.
-She joined other artists and athletes around the world in the ILO’s “Voice of the Voiceless” initiative to give voice to people living with HIV/AIDS who are not able to tell their own stories.
-In the campaign video, Dantec lent her voice for the real-life story of Yohana, a plantation worker from Indonesia who found out she was HIV positive after getting tested at work.
-Dantec’s participation in this initiative was pro-bono.
+In 2016, Mariana Renata participated in the International Labour Organization's campaign in promoting voluntary counselling and HIV testing for workers.
+She joined other artists and athletes around the world in the ILO's “Voice of the Voiceless” initiative to give voice to people living with HIV/AIDS who are not able to tell their own stories.
+In the campaign video, Mariana Renata lent her voice for the real-life story of Yohana, a plantation worker from Indonesia who found out she was HIV positive after getting tested at work.
+Mariana Renata's participation in this initiative was pro-bono.
 She noted, "Many people living with HIV have no access to information and to care as well as treatment.
 Even in many countries they lose their rights to employment".

 Personal life

-Dantec is the only child in the family.
+Mariana Renata is the only child in the family.
 Her cousin, Renata Kusmanto, is a model and actress.
 Their mothers are twins.
 Her cousin-in-law, Fachri Albar, is an actor.
 Dantec speaks fluent Indonesian, English and French.

-From 2005 to 2006, Dantec was romantically linked to Janji Joni co-star Nicholas Saputra.
+From 2005 to 2006, Mariana Renata was romantically linked to Janji Joni co-star Nicholas Saputra.